 For grizzly bears, the map points to a small spot around Mr. Washburn and Dunraven Pass, and that is absolutely the best spot on the east side of the park to see grizzlies.

-I saw one grizzly while hiking Washburn on foot and two from my car, both high up on the hillsides near Washburn.
+I saw one grizzly while hiking Mount Washburn on foot, and then two more from my car, both high up on the hillsides near Washburn.
 Keep an eye out, bring binoculars, and again, watch for cues from other visitors.
 Don’t be shy about going up to ask what they’re looking at!

 Where to see bison in Yellowstone

 Um, pretty much everywhere.
 When I first visited, I was driving through the west side of the park and saw a lone buffalo dozens of yards away.
 It was the first time I’d seen one in the wild, so I excitedly created a parking space along the side of the road, got out, zoomed and took photo after photo.

 Imagine how silly I felt just a few hours later, by which time I had seen literally hundreds of bison throughout the park, including some within five feet of my van.

 You cannot visit Yellowstone without seeing bison, so don’t even worry about it.
 One of the most high-traffic areas for bison is between Canyon Village and Fishing Bridge (see link to map above.)